realmjoin/realmjoin-docs/docs/appendix.md

 As RealmJoin is aware about the Azure AD Device ID and the related user account, it will immediately start (after the regular OOBE process finished) to apply the device checks and install the users' software within the system context of the device.
 After completion of this initial run, RealmJoin will trigger a device restart.

-After a device restart RealmJoin will prompt the user for an authenticiation confirmation - no credentials like password needed here!
+After a device restart RealmJoin will prompt the user for an authentication confirmation - no credentials like password needed here!
 Now RealmJoin can proceed with all user based device and software configuration settings.

 1. RealmJoin will ask the user for its **Second Identity** - this feature is only available when a **Legacy Active Directory Authentication Provider** should be involved into the users' network resource scope by providing **NTML tokens** for on-prem file or print services.
 2. The build in RealmJoin "Security Requirements" assessment does some **pre-checks**: